bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 h/t [Nader Dabit](https://twitter.com/dabit3) for sharing the above command.

-2. **Make sure your Solana CLI is Configured for Localhost**
+**2. Make sure your Solana CLI is Configured for Localhost**

-You'l notice we haven't interacted with the Solana CLI at all yet.
+You'll notice that we haven't interacted with the Solana CLI yet.
 This is one of the few times in which we will.
-If this is your first time using the Solana CLI, please stop reading and go set up a [command line wallet and associated keypair path](https://docs.solana.com/wallet-guide/cli).
+If this is your first time using the Solana CLI, please stop reading and go set up a [command line wallet and its associated keypair path](https://docs.solana.com/wallet-guide/cli).
 If you think you may send real funds to this one day, please make sure to take your time and secure your backup phrase.

 Let's check in on our current solana configuration